nastoffel/cs400-X-Team-70/x_team_style_guide.md

 * constants
     - REAL_GOOD_MULTIPLIER
 * some items in a BST
-    * nodes to the left and right of the root
+    * rootSuccessor
-         - rootSuccessor - rootPredecessor
+    * rootPredecessor
-    * related ...
+    * parentOfSuccessor
-         - parentOfSuccessor - leftChildOfRoot
+    * leftChildOfRoot

 ## Commenting style for public and private members of a class or interface: